Remote Learning: An Overview of Dual Diagnosis

 Michelle O' Connor, Focus Ireland

-One day training workshop.
+One day training workshop delivered over two mornings.

 The aim of this workshop is to provide an overview of Dual Diagnosis.
 There will be space and time allowed for the development of discussion around dual diagnosis and the knowledge and experience of the group members is valued.
 There will be “real” scenarios taken from the group and then worked with by the group.
 This is done to enhance the learning experience and to make the connection between theory and practice.
 There will be a strong emphasis on knowing the interface between, addiction work and psychiatry and the opportunity to explore the limits of one’s own competencies when working with clients or service users who have a dual diagnosis.